-Maple is a Cray cluster with a theoretical peak performance of 70 TFLOPS, 47 compute nodes, a total of 1228 CPU cores, and 29 NVIDIA Kepler K20 GPUs, and 3.3TB of memory.
+Maple is a Cray cluster with a theoretical peak performance of 70 TFLOPS, 47 compute nodes, a total of 1228 CPU cores, 29 NVIDIA Kepler K20 GPUs, and 3.3TB of memory.
 It is the future workhorse cluster of MCSR, but does not yet have the installed software base of Sequoia and Catalpa.
-This cluster is grant funded by the National Science Foundation (CHE-1338056).
+This cluster is grant funded in part by the National Science Foundation (CHE-1338056).

 All systems run SUSE Linux Enterprise Server 12 and are connected to MCSR’s storage system.